randomnoun/java-to-graphviz/README.md

 This is the sort of thing you might want to do when you take a look at some piece of code and realise it's a completely unmaintainable mess but it still needs to be documented somehow.

-It uses the eclipse parser, so should be able to handle the newer java language features.
-Probably.
+It uses the eclipse parser, so should be able to handle the newer java language features, such as lambdas and inner classes.
-Haven't tried lambdas or inner classes on this thing yet.
-That'll be a lark.
 I'm aware inner classes were added back in the java 1.2 era so probably isn't considered a new language feature any more.

 Anyway.
 You can annotate the generated diagram using specially-formatted comments, because I think annotations are an abomination.
 You can probably use annotations as well later on once I've implemented that.